Iteo/audoma/docs/usage.rst

 ---------------------

 | This decorator is by default `drf-spectacular` feature.
-| Audoma only changes its behaviour, in `drf-spectacular` using this decorator causes overriding
+| Audoma only changes its behavior, in `drf-spectacular` using this decorator causes overriding
-| all informations about field.
+| all informations about the field.
 Audoma does not override information, it only updates available information
 | with those passed to the decorator.

 | This may be very useful while defining examples.
 | We don't want to erase all other field information
-| just because we want to define example for this field.
+| just because we want to define an example for this field.
 | Also passing all field information additionally just because we want
-| to define example seems unneccessary and redundant.
+| to define an example seems unnecessary and redundant.

 | Example: